Yunique33/codewars-solutions/Ruby/8kyu/even_or_odd.md

 # [Even or Odd](https://www.codewars.com/kata/53da3dbb4a5168369a0000fe)

-# Description
+## Description
-Create a function that takes an integer as an argument and returns <code>"Even"</code> for even numbers or <code>"Odd"</code> for odd numbers.
+Create a function that takes an integer as an argument and returns `"Even"` for even numbers or `"Odd"` for odd numbers.

-# My Solution
+## My Solution
 ```ruby
 def even_or_odd(number)
   number.even? ?
 'Even' : 'Odd'